hippiehunter/dblbook/src/common/variables.md

 Both the COMMON statement and the GLOBAL data sections serve to establish shared data areas that are accessible by multiple routines within a program.
 However, they differ in how they manage and access the shared data.

 The COMMON statement, with its two forms, GLOBAL COMMON and EXTERNAL COMMON, is used to define records accessible to other routines or the main routine.
-GLOBAL COMMON creates new data space, while EXTERNAL COMMON references data defined elsewhere in GLOBAL COMMON statement.
+GLOBAL COMMON creates new data space, while EXTERNAL COMMON references data defined in a GLOBAL COMMON statement in another routine.

-The main distinguishing factor with COMMON statements is that the data layout (types, sizes, sequence of fields, etc.) is fixed at the point of the GLOBAL COMMON declaration, and cannot be checked during the compilation of EXTERNAL COMMON statements.
+The main distinguishing factor with COMMON statements is that the data layout (types, sizes, sequence of fields, etc.) is fixed at the point of the GLOBAL COMMON declaration and cannot be checked during the compilation of EXTERNAL COMMON statements.
 When these statements are compiled, the compiler creates a symbolic reference to the named common variable, with the linking process determining the correct data address for each symbolic reference.

 In contrast, global data sections are defined by the name of the area rather than the record or field name.
 The RECORD statement within a GLOBAL-ENDGLOBAL block is used to define shared data in these sections.
 Each GLOBAL statement names a data area that is independent of and accessible to any routine, allowing a global data section to be defined in one place and referenced anywhere.
-Here's an example that will hopefully illustrate how commons are bound at link time.
+Here's an example that will illustrates how commons are bound at link time.

 ```dbl
 global common